-9 Important Birthdays to Remember When Planning for Retirement
+9 Birthdays to Remember When Planning for Retirement

 Well, sort of.

 55—If you retire in the calendar year you turn 55, you can start taking withdrawals from your current employer’s 401k without paying the 10 percent early withdrawal penalty.
-Warning: Roll that account into an IRA will make your money subject to early withdrawal penalties for another four and a half years.
+Warning: Rolling that account into an IRA will make your money subject to early withdrawal penalties for another four and a half years.

-65—Here’s the one we’ve been waiting for—the big 6-5.
+65—Here’s the one we’ve been waiting for—the big Six-Five.
 You can sign up for Medicare as early as three months before your birthday with coverage starting on the day you turn 65.
 This is one to put on the calendar.
 If you don’t sign up on time, your premiums could be permanently raised.

 If you retire before 65, your insurance will have to be purchased via the Affordable Care Act insurance exchanges, which is not exactly cheap.
 Expect to pay about $800 per month for modest, high-deductible coverage for you and your spouse.

-70—Your Social Security benefit will increase about 8 percent every year that you delay taking it up to age 70.
+70—Your Social Security benefit will increase by about 8 percent every year that you delay taking it up to age 70.
 If you haven’t started getting your benefit yet, start now.

 70.5—You must start taking distributions from your 401k or traditional IRA.
 If you are still employed at this age, you have until April 1 of the year after you retire to start taking your money.
 And, you will no longer get the tax break for making contributions to those types of funds.